mcnenlyj/MississaugaBusinesses/README.md

 # MississaugaBusinesses
 This is my Github repository for the CIND 820 Capstone Project "The effect of Covid in the early stages on Mississauga businesses".
-This is a private
+This is a public
 Github repository and can be found at https://github.com/mcnenlyj/MississaugaBusinesses.
 I have uploaded the relevant Microsoft Word, Excel, html and pdf files.
 All coding files are in Python.